AfkAtm/azure-devops-extension-cascading-picklist/marketplace/details.md

    ![minor release picklist](images/picklist-child.png 'Configure Picklist')

-3. Open the "Cascading List" hub in project settings.
+3. Open the "Cascading List" hub in organization settings.
 From here you can configure the JSON rules that drive how the cascading picklist would work.
 Below is the sample for Major and Minor releases.

    ```
    {